Chakra Sounds

 Introduction to Chakra Sounds

-Watch over 150 videos on Kathleen Karlsen’s YouTube channel.
+Watch 150+ videos on Kathleen Karlsen’s YouTube channel.

 Root Chakra: Seed Syllable LAM, Drums, 0:00-1:40